isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/review-topics.md

 In the preview mode, the non-conditionalized content and the conditionalized content that uses the two shown conditions - `win` and `mac` is displayed.
 The remaining conditionalized content for which the conditions are hidden is not displayed.

-Real-time review
-:   The Comments panel updates in real time with comments and the feedback or action taken by the author on the comments.
+**Real-time review** -   The Comments panel updates in real time with comments and the feedback or action taken by the author on the comments.

 -   Multiple reviewers will be able to leave comments or reply to comments simultaneously on the same document.
 You can find out who is currently reviewing the document by hovering the mouse over the user icon at the top-right corner of the screen.